Tex-Mex Breakfast Burritos

 Here are a few tips I learned along the way.
 If you’re planning to make and eat these Tex-Mex Breakfast Burritos on the same day as you prepare them, the procedure is a little different than if you plan to freeze part of them for later.
 Make sure to use top-of-the-line products for the best results.

-- Make sure you buy large tortillas made especially for burritos.
+- Purchase large tortillas made especially for burritos.
 These enable you to fold and wrap your burritos properly.

-- Have all your components cooked or prepared before starting to layer.
+- PRO Tip: Have all your components cooked or prepared before starting to layer.

 - These burritos have cold cheese instead of melted cheese if you serve them on the day they’re assembled.
 If you want, just pop them in the microwave to melt the cheese.